Indian Ocean Lodge is right on the beach on the south-west side of Praslin Island...

 Indian Ocean Lodge: Our full report

-Indian Ocean Lodge is a small family-friendly hotel offering good-value, no-frills accommodation on the sandy beach at Grande Anse.
+The Seychellois owned and run Indian Ocean Lodge is a good-value, small family-friendly hotel situated on the sandy beach at Grande Anse, on the outskirts of the village of the same name.

 Dotted around the gardens, either side of the central building, there are eight, two-storey whitewashed buildings, each housing four identical en-suite rooms.
-Each boasts a veranda or balcony view across the palm filled garden to the beach, with the sea being quite literally a two minute walk from the front door.
+Each has a veranda or balcony view across the palm filled garden to the beach, with the sea being quite literally a two-minute walk from the front door.

-The 32 spacious rooms were completely renovated in 1998, with soft furnishings and mattresses being replaced in December 2007.
-Light and cheerful interiors have a maritime theme with shell motifs adorning cushions, bedcovers and sofas, and the tiled floors, timber louvred windows and light walls making for a cool, calm midday retreat.
+The 32 spacious rooms were completely renovated in 1998, with soft furnishings and mattresses being replaced in December 2007, and again in 2012.
+Light and cheerful interiors with whitewashed timer furniture, crisp white bedcovers and sofas scattered with cushions in pastel, earthy tones; together with tiled floors, timber louvred windows and light walls make for a cool, calm midday retreat.

 There is a four-poster, king-size bed and a simple L-shaped lounge which can be converted into a sleeping area for children.
-All of the rooms have en-suite shower rooms and there is a small, shady terrace, complete with green deck chairs for afternoon siestas and general relaxation.
+All of the rooms have en-suite shower rooms and there is a small, shady terrace with large deck chairs and plump cushions for afternoon siestas and general relaxation.

-At 45m2 , the rooms can each comfortably accommodate two adults and two children under 11 years, or three adults, and for larger families or travelling friends, rooms can be interconnected with ease.
-As standard, each has air-conditioning, as well as a ceiling fan, mosquito nets, tea/coffee facilities, a mini-fridge, telephone, television (local channels only), safe, ironing facilities and a hairdryer.
+At 45m2, the rooms can each comfortably accommodate two adults and two children under 11 years, or three adults, and for larger families or travelling friends, rooms can be interconnected with ease.
+As standard, each has air-conditioning, as well as a ceiling fan, mosquito nets, tea/coffee facilities, a mini-fridge, telephone, television (limited channels), safe and a hairdryer.

 Inside the main building there is a residents' lounge and restaurant.
 In the latter, the neatly laid tables are used for breakfast and dinner, with lunches usually being served on the breezy patio overlooking Grande Anse beach.
 Both local specialties and international cuisine are served, with barbeques held every Wednesday and Creole Night featuring on a Saturday.
-Live entertainment is presented three times week, with guest karaoke optional on a Sunday.
+Live entertainment is presented three times week.

-If a cool dip is needed, there is a good size rectangular swimming pool and jacuzzi surrounded by a newly laid timber deck (June 2008) and some palm thatch parasols.
+If a cool dip is needed, there is a good size rectangular swimming pool and small children's pool surrounded by a timber deck and some palm thatch parasols.
 From here, tropical cocktails can be enjoyed whilst planning the next day's activities.
 Locally available watersports include windsurfing, canoeing, snorkelling, fishing and scuba diving, while for something land-based, golf, bicycle rental and helicopter sightseeing can all easily be arranged.
 A trip to nearby Vallée de Mai is however the island's absolute must-see attraction!

 Ideal length of stay: 3 nights or more